Samuel-Windersvista/Realism-patch-Generator-Csharp/README.md

 ### Main Features

 - Generate Realism patches quickly.
-- Use a logical rule system and value ranges to standardize generated patch values.
+- Use a logical structure rule system based on RealismItemTemplates and numeric ranges based on RealismItemRules to standardize generated patch values.
 - Allow users to adjust the value ranges themselves.
 - Generate patch values through a pseudorandom seed-based system.
-- Use RealismItemRules/item_exceptions.json to customize exceptions for specific item properties, allowing flexible stat design without breaking overall balance.
+- Use item_exceptions.json to customize exceptions for specific item properties, allowing flexible stat design without breaking overall balance.
 - Provide an audit feature to automatically check whether generated patches violate the rules.
-- Support reading and generating six different item mod data structure styles used around version 3.11.4.
+- Support reading and generating six common item-mod data structure styles used in SPT 3.11.4, with fallback handling to remain as compatible as possible when the input style cannot be fully recognized.

 ### Quick Start